|

 parking, toll, and

 In Feb.
 2010 a bill was launched in Sacramento to address the problem, but it failed to pass.
-In 2011 it was re-launched, but an amendment made it into a bill highwayrobbery.net cannot support.
-See AB 3 in the 2011 Legislation section on the Action/Legis page.
+In 2011 it was re-launched, but an amendment made it into a bill highwayrobbery.net could not support - and it too failed to pass.
+(The official analysis of the 2011 bill revealed that by then the number of confidential registrations had risen to 1.5 million.)
+In 2012 there was another try.
+And in 2013 there was AB 487 - see the Legislation section on the Action/Legis page.

 Further reading: